 Hisense named first Official Partner of the FIFA Club World Cup 2025™

-SHANGHAI, Oct.
-30, 2024 /PRNewswire/ -- Hisense, a leading brand in global consumer electronics and home appliances, announced it has entered into an official partnership for the new FIFA Club World Cup™.
+DUBAI, UAE, Oct.
+31, 2024 /PRNewswire/ -- Hisense, a leading brand in global consumer electronics and home appliances, announced it has entered into an official partnership for the new FIFA Club World Cup™.
 The announcement was made today at a special event at Shanghai Tower attended by FIFA President Gianni Infantino, FIFA Secretary General Mattias Grafström, and Hisense Group Chairman Jia Shaoqian.

 The new FIFA Club World Cup 2025™ will unite the world's 32 top clubs every four years.
 The partnership with this inaugural edition of the tournament will provide the perfect platform for Hisense to further grow its global brand among fans of the world's most popular sport and club teams, and to showcase the state-of-the-art technology and appliances with Hisense TVs to be visible across the tournament.